 Accordingly, this paper supports the addition of QR methods to the toolkit of the macro modeler.
 But it suggests that, when constructing density forecasts from quantile forecasts, it is better to respect the nonparametric flavor of QR by also using non- (or semi-) parametric methods to construct the density.
-Importantly, these methods provide similarly accurate, even slightly improved, density forecasts for US GDP growth.
+Importantly, these methods provide similarly accurate, even improved (on some metrics) out-of-sample, density forecasts for US GDP growth.
 The methods are also operational irrespective of whether the first-step QRs are estimated via frequentist or Bayesian methods.
 Relative to ABG and their assumption that the forecast density is skewed-t, our nonparametric approach unmasks deviations from unimodality in GDP growth forecast densities when conditioned on financial conditions.
 The evolution of multimodalities, rather than asymmetries, then becomes the central macroeconomic narrative for the conditional predictive distribution of GDP growth.
-Following Adrian et al. (2021), this calls for structural macroeconomic models able to replicate these new empirical features, such as the nonlinear dynamic stochastic general equilibrium model of Rottner (2021) that allows for excessive leverage accumulation and endogenous financial crises.
+Following Adrian et al. (2021), this calls for structural macroeconomic models able to accommodate these new empirical features, such as, for example, the nonlinear dynamic stochastic general equilibrium model of Rottner (2021) that allows for excessive leverage accumulation and endogenous financial crises.
+Ultimately, as a nonparametric (reduced-form) modeling tool, QRs cannot discriminate between alternative structural explanations for the drivers of movements in the GDP growth density.
+But QRs can provide, especially when, as we suggest in this paper, the density is fitted to the quantile forecasts nonparametrically, a flexible way of modeling and forecasting this density.